-It's a few weeks into a new quarter and the second half of the year, so now is a great time to self-assess accomplishments on last quarter's goals and double down for great execution the rest of the year.
+The start of each new quarter is a great time to self-assess accomplishments on last quarter's goals and double down for great execution.
 Beware three behaviors that undermine goal achievement: 1) too many goals and objectives to come anywhere close to achievement, 2) too little attention to goals after they're set, and 3) inability to compare the value of goals set with new requests and opportunities that arise.

 After a few quarters, this can create a cycle that makes goal setting seem fruitless and work less fulfilling for leaders, managers and their teams.
 Achieve more next quarter with these 3 tactics:

 1. Set fewer goals

 It's easy to add bullets to a PowerPoint with goals but incredibly hard for a team to achieve more than 2-3 truly material results in a quarter.
 In Q3, ruthlessly prioritize and hone in on the one thing that really must be achieved to make your year and your quarter.
 Add the second most valuable outcome, one stretch goal, and stop there.
 Resist the pressure to list anything that is immaterial, that you can't come close to achieving , or the team lacks the capacity (or discipline) to achieve.

 2. Quantify results to set the bar for your time

 Use revenue, customers, profit, market share or other clearly material metric to define goal achievement.
 How much does achievement of these particular goals matter?
 These metrics quantify the value of goal achievement, and that becomes the bar that all other activities must exceed to get your time and your team's.
 If other activities aren’t quantifiably more valuable, don’t take time away from goal achievement.
 Check out this tool kit on defining and communicating goals and metrics; it can help prompt thinking through the goal setting process and provides a ready-made template for communicating to the team.

 3. Go from “agreed to achieved” every week